louisbichard/absenteeism_booking/README.md

 - There is no 'updating' of tasks, they are only created or destroyed, this is how the 'update' functionality is provided.
 - No admin rights are provided, all users can add for all users, and all users can remove all other users events
 - User selection could be improved by addition of groups, i.e users grouped into developers, managers, etc.
+- Most of the code is built into 1 controller, this however would be better broken down where possible into separate services/directives, however for a smaller project this seems acceptable (uncertainty of requirements make this slightly difficult) as 1 controller is easier to maintain while requirements are addressed.

 ## Requirements